Cranberry-Lemon-Research/Cranberry-Lemon-Research.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-SIGFUNSAI, short for Special Interest Group for Fun Stuff in AI, is an engaging and innovative community deeply immersed in the realms of Artificial Intelligence (AI) and Natural Language Processing (NLP).
-As a vibrant collective, SIGFUNSAI is dedicated to exploring the exhilarating frontiers of AI while fostering a space where individuals passionate about AI can collaborate, innovate, and have fun.
+Cranberry-Lemon Research (CLR) is an innovative student organization at Carnegie Mellon University in Qatar dedicated to the exploration and development of Artificial Intelligence (AI) and Natural Language Processing (NLP) technologies.
+Our mission is to create a dynamic and inclusive community where AI enthusiasts can collaborate on cutting-edge research, share ideas, and engage in exciting projects that make complex AI concepts accessible to a broader audience.
+Through a combination of research opportunities, seminars, and practical sessions, CLR aims to inspire curiosity and creativity in AI/NLP, fostering an environment where members can thrive and contribute to the advancement of AI technologies.

-At its core, SIGFUNSAI delves into diverse and intriguing AI/NLP topics, conducts cutting-edge research, and hosts a spectrum of activities aimed at making complex AI concepts accessible and enjoyable.
-It serves as a platform for students with a keen interest and aptitude in AI-related backgrounds, providing opportunities for exploration, collaboration, and skill development.
+At CLR, we believe in the power of collaborative innovation.
+Our organization provides a platform for students from diverse backgrounds to work together on intriguing AI/NLP topics, driving forward the frontiers of research.
+We offer engaging discussions, workshops, and resources designed to enrich the AI landscape within our community.
+By creating an inclusive space where individuals passionate about AI can connect and collaborate, CLR not only advances technical knowledge but also builds a supportive network that nurtures personal and professional growth.